GiacomoDA/digital_twin_project/README.md

 Project for the Formal methods and real time system class of Politecnico di Milano's academic year 2022-2023.
-The project involves modeling and verifying the behavior of a plant using the Uppaal3 tool and TCTL logic.
+The project involves modeling and verifying the behavior of a plant using Uppaal3 tool and TCTL logic.
-The report and models are in the derivables folder.
+The report and models are in the deliverables folder.

+**Final score**: 30/30

 ### Team:
 - Andrea Zanella